Arctuition/api-docs/source/includes/_products.md

 ]
 ```

-Returns a list of products your organization.
-The products are returned in sorted order, with the most recent created product appearing first.
+Returns a list of products for your organization.
+By default, products are sorted by creation time in descending order (most recent first).

 ### HTTP Request